-Standard errors in parentheses

-^{} p<0.01, p<0.05, p<0.1
+Standard errors in parentheses p<0.01, p<0.05, p<0.1

-Herding exhibits different features in the cross-countries and cross-industries comparison.
-First, herding starts with imitative actions and the whole market draws a consensus to follow the market leaders.
-These behavioural aspects are more common, where investors give more importance to the psychological factors instead of fundamental forces.
-Besides behavioural and psychological forces, investor access to information, experience and reputation in the market also matters while taking any decisions.
-Therefore, herding behaviour can be the main root cause of contagion in financial markets.
+Herding exhibits different features in the cross-country and cross-industry comparison.
+First, herding starts with imitative actions, and the whole market draws a consensus to follow the market leaders.
+These behavioral aspects are more common when investors give more importance to psychological factors instead of fundamental forces.
+Besides behavioural and psychological forces, investor access to information, experience, and reputation in the market also matter when making any decisions.
+Therefore, herding behavior can be the main root cause of contagion in financial markets.
 However, the variation in returns due to herding is a complex phenomenon to understand, since other factors contribute to the financial system (Espinosa-Méndez, 2022; Wahyudi et al., 2018).

-Herding cannot be easily comprehended without linking with behavioural contagion across the stock markets.
-Therefore, this study examines herding contagion in cross markets and cross industries, the outcomes of this study suggesting that herding may be present in the specific industry rather than in the whole stock market.
-These findings show that herding contagion can be industry specific instead of the entire market.
-So, the lack of information or high cost of information is mostly industry specific / segment specific, and investors follow the herd due to reputation in the market.
+Herding cannot be easily comprehended without linking it with behavioral contagion across stock markets.
+Therefore, this study examines herding contagion in cross markets and cross industries, with the outcomes of this study suggesting that herding may be present in a specific industry rather than in the whole stock market.
+These findings show that herding contagion can be industry-specific instead of affecting the entire market.
+So, the lack of information or the high cost of information is mostly industry-specific or segment-specific, and investors follow the herd due to reputation in the market.
 By analysing herding contagion in segments of the stock market, different dimensions and implications of variables have been assessed.
-It provides the opportunity to capture the intensity of herding behaviour of investors in a particular industries instead of a lengthy approach.
+It provides the opportunity to capture the intensity of herding behaviour of investors in particular industries instead of using a lengthy approach.